solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 Based on this, the offset we need to provide to the data slice to access `title` is 2.
 The length, however, is indeterminate, so we can just provide what seems to be a reasonable length.
-I’ll stick with 18 as that will cover the length of most titles without fetching too much data every time.
+I'll stick with 18 as that will cover the length of most titles without fetching too much data every time.

-Once we’ve modified the data slice in `getProgramAccounts`, we then need to actually sort the returned array.
+Once we've modified the data slice in `getProgramAccounts`, we then need to actually sort the returned array.
 To do this, we need to compare the part of the data buffer that actually corresponds to `title`.
 The first 4 bytes of a dynamic field in Borsh are used to store the length of the field in bytes.
 So in any given buffer `data` that is sliced the way we discussed above, the string portion is `data.slice(4, 4 + data[0])`.

-Now that we’ve thought through this, let’s modify the implementation of `prefetchAccounts` in `MovieCoordinator`:
+Now that we've thought through this, let's modify the implementation of `prefetchAccounts` in `MovieCoordinator`:

 ```tsx